modelscope/ReMe/README.md

     enable_llm_rewrite: false  # change this to false
 ```

-You may find more details to reproduce this experiment quickly in  `cookbook/frozenlake/quickstart.md`
+You may find more details to reproduce this experiment in [quickstart.md](cookbook/frozenlake/quickstart.md)

+### 🔧 Experiment on BFCL-V3

+Coming Soon!
+Stay tuned for comprehensive evaluation results.

 ---